-The Nibor Transparency model

-Since Nibor primarily is based on level c submissions, the panel banks' underlying input data to level c submissions may be used to illustrate how separate factors have contributed to the calculation of Nibor.
-The Nibor Transparency model calculates a Norwegian Krone Offered Rate applying the same methodology as the Nibor Panel Banks use to calculate their submissions of level c, but by using averages of the underlying data reported by the banks.
-This illustrative derived rate is called "D-NOR".
+The Nibor Transparency model Nibor is primarily based on level c submissions.
+The panel banks' underlying input to level c submissions may be used to illustrate how each separate factor has contributed to the calculation of Nibor; The "Nibor Transparency Model" calculates an alternative Norwegian Krone Offered Rate by applying the same methodology as the one which Nibor Panel Banks use to calculate their submissions of level c.
+However, the Nibor Transparency Model uses the average of each underlying data component reported by the banks.
+The derived rate based on averages is called "D-NOR".
 For more information about the Nibor Transparency Model please see explanation in box on the last page.
 Nibor is calculated as a mean of Nibor submissions, omitting the lowest and the highest submission.
 This trimmed mean is normally not very different from a simple average of all submissions.

-Underlying data for Nibor submissions

-The Nibor Panel banks provide NoRe with background information on their submissions.
+Underlying data for Nibor submissions The Nibor Panel banks provide NoRe with background information on their submissions.
 This information is used as support for NoRe's control activity.
 The information to be provided depends on which level in the waterfall methodology the submissions have been based on.
 For transactionbased submissions (level a and b) information is to include whether or not interpolation or transactions with deviating maturity have been used.
 For non-transaction-based submissions (level c) the banks shall provide information about the underlying elements in their calculations (CD/CP quotes, foreign funding interest rates, foreign exchange spot and term rates) and the weights applied for each individual component.
 For level b and c submissions the banks also provide information on the spreads used for transforming borrowing rates into offered/lending rates.
 The Nibor fixings, the averages of all submissions, and the D-NOR for the 3-month tenor is illustrated in Chart 3.
-During a period last fall the D-NOR and the average of all submissions was calculated somewhat (up to 5 basis points) higher than the Nibor fixings.
-Since the turn of the year, the D-NOR and the average of all submissions have been more or less equal to the Nibor fixings.
+The D-NOR and the average of all submissions have remained close to the Nibor fixings.

 Chart 3.
 3-month Nibor, the average of submissions and the D-NOR.
 Percent.
-01.12.2021-24.02.2023
+31.08.2022-24.11.2023 Nibor Transparency Statement - January 2024 - Page 5 of 7 © 2024 Norske Finansielle Referanser AS (NoRe) - All Rights Reserved